Developing positive student-teacher relationships is a breeze when you practice these ten ways to connect with students.

 10. Make Personal Connections Each Day

-- Beginning of the day – Stand in your doorway in the morning to greet students with a smile and personal greeting by name.
+- Beginning of the day – Stand in your doorway in the morning to greet students with a smile and a personal greeting by name.
 Welcoming them ensures that each child has a personal one-on-one connection with you each day.

 - End of the day – Have an exit question that the kids must answer at the end of the day to leave the room.
 Maybe this is connected to a lesson that was taught.
 Or, perhaps it is merely an answer to a question about the weekend.
 There are so many options.
 But it allows each student to be acknowledged as they leave the class for the day.

-Resources to Help you Build Positive Relationships in the Classroom
+Resources to Help You Build Positive Relationships in the Classroom

 - SEL Morning Meetings